Precious Bichon Frise – Bichon Frise Sales, Breeder

 Neuter or Spay:

 Having your pet neutered or spayed does not change his or her personality.
 It is the healthiest thing you can do for them.
 It helps prevent cancers and discourages unwanted behaviors or habits in both sexes.
 Neutering a male dog will discourage him from running off to look for females in season.
 It will also discourage him from marking his territory to establish himself as the “mate” of a female in season.
 Spaying a female will prevent unplanned pregnancies, unwanted puppies and the mess of the heat cycle itself.
 It will also prevent females from going through the emotional changes involved with the cycle like those associated with false pregnancy.
-It is best to have your pet spayed before it reaches sexual maturity.
+It is best to have your pet spayed or neutered between 4-6 months of age or your vet recommendation.